Giacomo Mauro D'Ariano: Early life and career

+Scientific contributions

 Quantum information

 D'Ariano and his collaborators introduced the first exact algorithm for quantum homodyne tomography of states, and they subsequently generalized the technique used to do to a universal method of quantum measurement.
 D'Ariano then developed the first experimental scheme—now called "ancilla-assisted tomography"—that made the characterization of quantum channels, operations, and measuring apparatuses feasible to be actually done in the laboratory, by exploiting a single entangled input state.

 D'Ariano proposed quantum entanglement as a tool for improving the precision of quantum measurement, an idea that, parallel to works of other authors, suggested the new field of Quantum metrology.
 He has also introduced several new types of measurement.
 With his team, he solved a number of long-standing problems of quantum information theory, such as the optimal broadcasting of mixed states; the optimal phase-estimation for mixed states, and the optimal protocols for phase cloning.

 D'Ariano and collaborators introduced the concept of "quantum comb", which generalizes that of "quantum operation", and has a wide range of applications in optimization of quantum measurements, communication, algorithms, and protocols.
 He and his group subsequently used quantum combs to find the optimal apparatuses for Quantum tomography.
 The quantum-comb framework also enabled a new understanding of causality in quantum mechanics and quantum field theory.
 This understanding had a wide and diverse impact in several areas of research, beginning with the study of quantum causal interference and causal-discovery algorithms, used in recent attempts, along quantum informational lines, at reconciling quantum theory and general relativity, one of the great outstanding problems of fundamental physics.